World Cycling Championships 2013: Route road race - men

 On September 29th 2013 the road race for men will be held.
 The stage runs from Lucca to Firenze on a route of 272.26 kilometers.
 A lot of small hills make up one big mountain.
 In total, riders will have to climb more than 4000 altimeters in Tuscany.
-(Click here to open slideshow with maps and more)
+(Slideshow route/profile)

 World Cycling Championships 2013: The route of the road race